arcadexyz/arcade-protocol/README.md

 - 🌐 [Website](https://www.arcade.xyz) - UI to the Arcade Lending Protocol, hosted by Arcade.xyz.
 - 📝 [Usage Documentation](https://docs.arcade.xyz) - User-facing documentation for the Arcade Lending Protocol.
-- 🐛 [Bug Bounty](https://immunefi.com/bounty/arcade/) - Security discloure and bounty program for the Arcade Lending Protocol.
+- 🐛 [Bug Bounty](https://immunefi.com/bounty/arcade/) - Security disclosure and bounty program for the Arcade Lending Protocol.
 - 💬 [Discord](https://discord.gg/arcadexyz) - Join the Arcade.xyz community!
 Great for further technical discussion and real-time support.
 - 🔔 [Twitter](https://twitter.com/arcade_xyz) - Follow us on Twitter for alerts, announcements, and alpha.

 # Overview of Contracts

-> The latest deployment of contracts is from the commit tagged `v3.core.01`.
+### _This is version 4 of the lending protocol_

+> Version 4 of the protocol has not yet been deployed to mainnet.

+> Version 3 of the protocol can be found [here](https://github.com/arcadexyz/arcade-protocol/tree/v3.core.01).

+> Version 2 of the protocol can be found [here](https://github.com/Non-fungible-Technologies/v2-contracts).

 ### **_See natspec for technical detail._**